Cameronsplaze/AWS-ContainerManager/Examples/README.md

     If `Type=TCP`, If how many packets sent/received is less than this, you're considered "idle".
 Default is `32`.

+    **If the default settings aren't working for the container**: In the AWS Console, you can go into CloudWatch Metrics -> Namespace: `ContainerManager-<ContainerId>-Stack` -> `ContainerNameID` -> and check `Metric-ContainerActivity-*` to see what the current activity is.
+Connect and Disconnect to the container to get an idea what the threshold *should* be.

 - `AlertSubscription`: (Optional, list)

   Any number of key-value pairs, where the key is the protocol (i.e "Email"), and the value is the endpoint (i.e "DoesNotExist@gmail.com")